 Read this post in: Dutch

-Rotterdam is a city with infinite sights and tourist attractions, such as the Erasmus Bridge, the Markthal and the Euromast, but the city offers so much more!
+Are you looking for hidden spots in Rotterdam?
+Our city has infinite sights and tourist attractions, such as the Erasmus Bridge, the Markthal and the Euromast, but the city offers so much more!
 In recent months I have come across some beautiful, unknown places in Rotterdam.
 If you want to escape from the crowds or just want to see a side of Rotterdam that goes beyond modern architecture, visit the following hidden gems.

 1. Eiland van Brienenoord